lloesche/valheim-server-docker/README.md

 ![Qnap update Step 2](https://raw.githubusercontent.com/lloesche/valheim-server-docker/main/misc/qnap_update_button.png "Qnap update Step 2")

-In the image name you need to specify image from your container definition `lloesche/valheim-server`
+In the image name you have to specify the image from the container definition `lloesche/valheim-server`.

 ![Qnap update Step 3](https://raw.githubusercontent.com/lloesche/valheim-server-docker/main/misc/qnap_update_pull.png "Qnap update Step 3")

-After image is downloaded restart you container.
-As you can see old image is now unused and new one is used by container.
-You can safely delete old image to save resources.
+After the image is downloaded restart the container.
+As you can see the old image is now unused and the new one is in use by the container.
+You can now safely delete the old image.

 ![Qnap update Step 4](https://raw.githubusercontent.com/lloesche/valheim-server-docker/main/misc/qnap_update_images.png "Qnap update Step 4")